 "I hear the crowd, I look around, and I can't find one empty chair.
 Not bad for a girl going nowhere" sings Ashley McBryde on Girl Goin' Nowhere, the seminal title track from her GRAMMY-nominated major label debut LP.
 They're words built from experience: over the course of her life, growing up in Arkansas, McBryde's been finding her own way to fill those seats and sway those hearts since the very first time her teacher told her that her dreams of writing songs in Nashville would never see the light of day.
 Every time she was brought down, she persevered; trusting her timeless tone and keen, unwavering eye for the truth.
 It paid off.
 In April 2017, Eric Church brought her on stage and called her a "whiskey-drinking badass," confessing that he's a massive fan.
 The rest of the world is quickly catching on, too.

 McBryde was raised in Mammoth Spring, Arkansas, taking to music at the age when most kids were running wild in the backyard, dressing dolls or playing with trains.
 At three, she'd secretly pluck her father's guitar like an upright bass, and after about the 17th time being caught, her father bought her a guitar of her own.
-When she was twelve, she played her parents and grandparents her very first composition.
+When she was twelve, she played her very first composition for her parents and grandparents.

 It was at Arkansas State when, while a member of the marching band, McBryde finally started sharing her voice with others – first at karaoke parties, then in a band, and then in Memphis where she'd play a mix of cover and original songs while still commuting from college.
 When McBryde finally moved to Nashville in 2007, she settled with a friend at an apartment in a building that housed storage units – not the most glamorous of homes, but enough of a place to crash in between a healthy dose of dive bars, biker hangouts, and colorful joints where she fought to have her songs heard.